The mother of all states of the kagome quantum antiferromagnet

-We thank V. Elser, B. Shastry, O. Tchernyshyov, V. Chua, L.D.C Jaubert, S. Sachdev, R. Flint, and O. Benton for discussions and H. Wang for collaboration on related work.
-HJC, DK and BKC were supported by SciDAC grant DE-FG02-12ER46875 and KK and EF by NSF grant No. DMR 1408713.
-HJC also acknowledges funding from the IQM (JHU) which is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DE-FG02-08ER46544.
+\prlsec{Acknowledgement} We thank V. Elser, S. Shastry, O. Tchernyshyov, V. Chua, L.D.C Jaubert, S. Sachdev, R. Flint, P. Nikolic, Y. Wan and O. Benton for discussions and H. Wang for collaboration on related work.
+We also thank T. Momoi for bringing to our attention Ref.~\cite{Momoi} after this work was posted.
+HJC, DK and BKC were supported by SciDAC grant DE-FG02-12ER46875 and KK and EF by NSF grant numbers DMR 1408713 and 1725401.
+HJC also acknowledges funding from the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DE-FG02-08ER46544 for his work at the Institute for Quantum Matter (IQM).
 This research is part of the Blue Waters sustained petascale computing project, which is supported by the National Science Foundation (award numbers OCI-0725070 and ACI-1238993) and the State of Illinois.